v1xingyue/walkman-records/README.md

 A: No. I will keep this running, unitl some error I can't deal.

 B: OK.
 I'll take one.

-A: When will this record synced.
+When will this record synced.

-B: It will sync every 5 minutes.
+A: It will sync every 5 minutes.
 Just wait patiently.
+Have a nice walkman world with Handshake.

 ## About me:
 * [My Twitter](https://twitter.com/v1xingyue)